Gauging Away a Big Bang: Singularities in the Tensionless String Limit

 Since higher spin theory should capture aspects of the tensionless limit of string theory, our result in the previous section suggests that the divergences in the string amplitudes that people have observed previously should not arise in this limit.
 The string amplitude, afterall, is a gauge-invariant object.
+This is what we discuss in this section.

-In order to investigate the tensionless (ie. $\alpha' \rightarrow \infty$) limit of amplitudes, we need a dimensionless $\alpha'$.
+In order to investigate the tensionless (ie. $\alpha' \rightarrow \infty$) limit of string amplitudes, we need a dimensionless $\alpha'$.
 We are working with quotients of flat space, the only available dimensionless $\alpha'$ has to be constructed from the the momenta of the scattering states -- there is no background scale.
 This is different from the AdS case, where the AdS radius works as a one-parameter family along which we can send the dimensionless $\alpha'$ to $\infty$.

-The 4-pt string scattering amplitudes in Milne are complicated beasts even for the lowest lying states, but two basic results hold \cite{Ben}: \begin{itemize} \item All pathological UV divergences related to the singularity arise only when $\alpha' ({\bf p}_1 -{\bf p}_3)^2 \le 2$ or similar conditions hold.
+The 4-pt string scattering amplitudes in Milne are complicated beasts even for the lowest lying states, but it turns out that two key results hold \cite{Ben}: \begin{itemize} \item All pathological UV divergences related to the singularity arise only when $\alpha' ({\bf p}_1 -{\bf p}_3)^2 \le 2$ or similar conditions hold.
 Here ${\bf p_{i}}$ label the momenta of the string scattering states.
 Roughly speaking the $\alpha'$ is being measured in units of momentum transfer (in $t$ or $u$ channel) and when it is large enough, there are no pathological divergences. \item An exhaustive scan reveals that all other divergences are sensible IR divergences.
 Eg: a whole sequence of logarithmic divergences which have interpretation as the tower of intermediate string states going on-shell. \end{itemize}